 Who are we

-Our particular focus has been to provide enhanced support to children and young people from families of African and Caribbean descent, or those identified as having difficulties in mainstream education.
+Our particular focus has been to provide extra support to children and young people from families of African and Caribbean descent, or those identified as having difficulties in mainstream education.
 This might be due to general lack of motivation and concentration, or circumstances that have led to children being on the verge of exclusion, or are already excluded.

 YLN provides support to parents and local communities, raising educational awareness and standards that allow them to play active roles in schools and school work.
 We act as a focal point for the spread of new ideas in the field of parental involvement and a voice on how schools are organised and run.